abs13/Image-Compare/README.md

 # Image-Comapre

 Image comapre is a python script that reads a input csv file and can compares two images provided on each row.
+The utility uses [imagehash](https://pypi.org/project/ImageHash/) module for core image comparison.
+The algorithm used was *dhash*

 ## Platform Support
 The utility can run on both Windows 10 and linux.